-Red and near-infrared light has emerged as an important therapeutic treatment for damaged skin (due to age, UV exposure, etc.) and various skin conditions like acne and rosacea.
-The reason is numerous scientific and clinical studies firmly establish red and near-infrared light increase collagen production, reduce skin inflammation, accelerate scar healing, enhance skin tone, reduce wrinkles, and treat acne, psoriasis, eczema and other skin conditions.
+Red and near-infrared light has emerged as an important therapeutic treatment for damaged skin and skin conditions.
+Clinical studies conclusively establish red and near-infrared light increase collagen production, reduce skin inflammation, accelerate scar healing, enhance skin tone, reduce wrinkles, and treat acne, psoriasis, eczema and other skin conditions.
 [1-3].

-Scientists have determined that mitochondria in human cells are "power plants" capable of using both chemical energy (glucose) and light energy to produce the energy currency of cells known as "ATP".
+Mitochondria are the "power plants" of human cells, capable of using both chemical energy (glucose) and light energy to produce the energy currency known as "ATP".
 Specifically, scientists have discovered that during the Electron Transport Chain (the chemical chain of events that creates ATP), the 4th and last step of the chain generates additional ATP when exposed to light energy (especially in the form of red an near-infrared light).
 Additional cellular energy within skin cells enables healthier skin.

-Separately, red and near-infrared light break the bond between nitric oxide and cytochrome c oxidase (COX), which increases blood oxygenation - another known factor for healthy skin.
+Separately, red and near-infrared light break the bond between nitric oxide and cytochrome c oxidase (COX), which increases tissue oxygenation and microcirculation - another known factor for healthy skin.

-The first reference provides a general overview of the health benefits of red and near-infrared light.
+The first reference is a general overview of the health benefits of red and near-infrared light.
 The remaining references detail specific health benefits to skin.

 2. A. Wunsch and K. Matuschka, “A Controlled Trial to Determine the Efficacy of Red and Near-Infrared Light Treatment in Patient Satisfaction, Reduction of Fine Lines, Wrinkles, Skin Roughness, and Intradermal Collagen Density Increase.”
 Photomedicine and Laser Surgery.
 Feb 2014; 32(2), 2014.